SurveyMan/SurveyMan/README.md

 If you have not used scipy before, note that it uses BLAS, so make sure you have a fortran compiler installed.
 While the programs can be run without use of matplotlib by providing arguments to suppress plotting, numpy is essenential for the program.

 # Usage
-Running the Java code:
-*Move your .mturk_properties file to the top-level directory and input your access and secret keys.
-*make test_java
-*Every two minutes, the system will poll for results.
-All output from the program will be put in the output/ directory.

 ### Simulator